VertaAI/modeldb/docs/GettingStarted/TheProject.md

 This will compute <INSERT HERE>, and add this to your database.

-## Step 9: Running the ModelDB Server
+## Step 10: Running the ModelDB Server
+*Note*: If you have your server running from Step 2, then you can skip this step.

 Okay - now you have a spark program, which accesses the ModelDB client.
 Now you want to run your program.

 Before we run the program, however, we need to start up the ModelDB server, so that it can collect and save the data that the client provides.

 Change to the `modeldb/server` directory.
 From there, run `codegen/gen_sqlite.sh` to generate the SQLite tables that ModelDB uses, and then start the server using `start_server.sh`.
 You will most likely want to start the server as a background process.